 If someone is considering signing up to your course, a positive review may be the just the thing that gives them the final push.

 - Offer blended learning

 Not traditionally “marketing” per se… but we couldn’t create a list like this and NOT include blended learning.
 Blended learning is a great way to create differentiation from your competitors in a crowded market, scale your business, increase course capacity and drive profitability.
 All of the results you’d expect from a good bit of marketing!

 Not sure what we’re talking about?
-Learn more about blended learning and how it could increase the profitability of your training business in the Ultimate Guide to Blended Learning.
+Learn more about blended learning and how it could help you sell training courses to increase the profitability of your business in the Ultimate Guide to Blended Learning.